dlu-ch/dlb/doc/index.rst

 #.
 Create a context object.

-    A context object describes how subprocesses (e.g. the compiler) are started and how they interact with the environment (e.g. which environment variables they see).
+    A context object describes how subprocesses (e.g. the compiler) are started.
-    A context object also stores the state of inputs and outputs, which are used to determine whether a run is necessary or not.
+    It also stores the state of inputs and outputs, which are used to determine whether a run is necessary or not.

 #.
 Compile all ``.cpp`` files in directory ``src/X/`` and its subdirectories into object files.

-    Compiling also means: find and all included files and store them as inputs for future executions. run() runs the compiler only if not all outputs exist or if an input or the context has changed.
+    Compiling also means: automatically find all included files and store them as inputs for future executions.
+    ``run_in_context()`` runs the compiler only if not all outputs exist or if an input, the tool or the context has changed.

 #.
-Link these object files into an executable file and output its file size.
+Link these object files into an executable file.

+#.
+Output the size of the executable file.

 .. _Make: https://en.wikipedia.org/wiki/Make_%28software%29